Forgive me, as I’m horrible at writing bios, but here’s my best shot.

 Will this require eating bland food, living in the gym, and sacrificing our time with the people we love doing the things we love?

 It doesn’t matter how hard we “diet” or how hard we train – if we don’t prioritize stress management, recovery, sleep, and community, we’ll never be happy with our progress – even if we hit that body fat percentage, race time, deadlift PR, or other objective measure of progress.

 Annnnnyhow, I think that should just about do it for now, as I’ll be sharing much more about these points moving forward.

-In case you’re curious (some of you may be, some of you may not be) I’ve earned the NSCA Certified Strength and Conditioning Specialist, Precision Nutrition Level 1 Certified Coach (will complete Level 2 in April ’18), and Certified Primal Health Coach credentials.
+I’ve earned the NSCA Certified Strength and Conditioning Specialist, Precision Nutrition Level 2 Certified Coach, and Certified Primal Health Coach credentials.

-That said, I don’t usually place much weight in letters behind my name.
+That said, I don’t usually care too much about in letters behind my name.

 What you need to know is that I’m constantly learning, constantly improving, and constantly working to shore up weak spots in my knowledge and application of the factors that play a role in improving our lives and bodies.